 What is Yoga Nidra?

 When you hear the word Yoga, you generally think of balancing on one foot, or being in a pose that sounds like an animal such as downward facing dog, pigeon or eagle.
 I used to think the same way.
-I practiced yoga for almost 17 years and never heard of Yoga Nidra until I took Yoga teaching training over four years ago.
+I practiced yoga for almost 17 years and never heard of Yoga Nidra until I took Yoga teaching training back in 2016.
 I was shocked and enlightened (pardon the pun) to discover this form of Yoga that is so refreshing and relaxing and not so main stream.

 So what is it anyway?
 At it's basic level, it's a guided meditation.
 It's a type of Yoga that can be referred to as Yogic Sleep.
 Yes, I said sleep!!
 I know, it sounds like a dream.....practicing Yoga and sleeping.....What could be better than that?
 Well, the goal is not to fall asleep, but if that happens it's ok, it just means your body really needs to rest and subconsciously, you'll still hear everything even though you may not remember.
 There's no wrong way to do it.
 Literally all you need to do is lie down (or sit in a comfy position), listen and be guided.

 After learning how to lead Yoga Nidra, I instantly knew this would be my teaching focus in order to introduce this healing and deeply relaxing practice to other people.